 Why Numato Lab’s 8 Channel USB GPIO Module With Analog Inputs?

-Building computer or Smartphone controlled devices wasn’t always the easiest thing to do.
+Building a computer or Smartphone controlled devices wasn’t always the easiest thing to do.
 Specialized knowledge in hardware and software were often needed to get even the simplest of things done.
 But what could you do if you can control devices from your Windows/Linux/Mac/Android device in less than five minutes?
 The possibilities are unlimited.
 Build a computer controlled security system, an automated test fixture, a computer controlled garage door and much more with Numato Lab’s USB GPIO devices!

 Numato Lab’s USB GPIO devices are designed to help customers to get started very easily and keep everything as simple as possible even when building complex systems.
 This goal is achieved by a few carefully designed features below.